Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 The majority of stores carried by the F-4 can be jettisoned from the aircraft while in flight and with the landing gear stowed and doors closed.
-Jettison does not remove pylons, and the AIM-9 Sidewinder is non-jettisonable.
+Jettison does not remove pylons, and the AIM-9 Sidewinder is non-jettison-able.

 ### External Stores Emergency Release Button